No man is an island

 'No man is an island' is a quotation from the English metaphysical poet John Donne (1572-1631) and it appears in Devotions Upon Emergent Occasions and Seuerall Steps in my Sicknes - Meditation XVII, 1624:

 Even had Donne written nothing else, his creation of 'no man is an island' and 'ask not for whom the bells tolls' in one brief poem, would have lifted him into the premier league of English writers.
-As it was he wrote numerous poems on the themes of love, sensuality and religion, many of which are still widely admired and he is considered one of the finest poets to have written in English.
-Of course, the second of the two proverbial phrases above was the inspiration for Ernest Hemingway's 1940 novel For Whom The Bell Tolls, which is regarded as one of his best works.
+As it was he wrote numerous poems on the themes of love, sensuality and religion.
+Many of his poems are still widely admired and he is considered one of the finest poets to have written in English.
+Of course, the second of the two proverbial phrases above was the inspiration for Ernest Hemingway's 1940 novel For Whom The Bell Tolls.
+This likewise is regarded as one of Hemingway's best works.

 'No man is an island' sounds like, and is, an old proverbial expression.
 Oddly, although it was coined in the 17th century, it only began to be used widely in the second half of the 20th century.
 This usage started around 1940 but was probably accelerated by the release of a film of the same name in 1962.